Frequently Asked QuestionsQ: Are there employment opportunities at Lazy E Ranch?

 Q: What are your breeding days?

-A: We began breeding February 4, 2014 and continue EVERY OTHER DAY, even on weekends.
+A: We begin breeding in February and continue EVERY OTHER DAY, even on weekends.
 This means we are on EVEN days in February, EVEN days in March, ODD days in April, ODD days in May and MONDAY-WEDNESDAY-FRIDAY in JUNE.
+See our breeding calendar for this year's schedule.

 Q: Is the $300 booking fee a part of the stud fee or an additional fee?